canva-sdks/canva-apps-sdk-starter-kit/examples/digital_asset_management/README.md

    npm start digital_asset_management
    ```

-   This will launch one development server for the frontend and backend
+   This will launch one development server for the frontend and backend.

 1. Navigate to your app at `https://www.canva.com/developers/apps`, and click **Preview** to preview the app.